actions-marketplace-validations/coadaflorin_source-action/README.md

       - name: Checkout
         uses: actions/checkout@v3

-      - name: Run AppScan Static Analyzer
+      - name: Run AppScan Source scan
         uses: coadaflorin/source-action@main
         with:
           script-file: source-cli.script   #the name & location of your script file relative to your repo